How to Lay Cement Tile Flooring

 In a complicated floor layout, be sure to do a “dry run” with some of your tiles to be sure that your borders will fall where you want them and that any tile that you want to be centered in front of a doorway, is properly aligned.

 Do not step on your tile during this layout exercise.
-Alternately, make color copies on paper and use these for your experimental layouts.
+Alternatively, make color copies on paper and use these for your experimental layouts.

 For areas subject to moisture like showers, around pools, etc., the underlayment should be sealed with a waterproof membrane or other moisture-resistant product.